 Unlike some cities, North Platte isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in North Platte are a mix of both white- and blue-collar jobs.
-Overall, North Platte is a city of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in North Platte who work in office and administrative support (13.86%), sales jobs (9.42%), and food service (7.55%).
+Overall, North Platte is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in North Platte who work in office and administrative support (13.32%), sales jobs (9.10%), and food service (8.29%).

-The per capita income in North Platte in 2010 was $24,760, which is upper middle income relative to Nebraska, and middle income relative to the rest of the US.
-This equates to an annual income of $99,040 for a family of four.
+The per capita income in North Platte in 2010 was $25,453, which is upper middle income relative to Nebraska and the nation.
+This equates to an annual income of $101,812 for a family of four.
 However, North Platte contains both very wealthy and poor people as well.

 The most common language spoken in North Platte is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and African languages.